 Persian-spiced wholemeal Simnel cake recipe

-Simnel cake, a light fruitcake, has a history dating back to mediaeval times.
-For many families, baking a Simnel cake is a Lent tradition.
-We’ve made ours with a twist on the classic recipe, using gorgeous green pistachio marzipan and Persian spices.
+Simnel cake, a rich fruitcake, has a history dating back to Medieval times.
+For many families, baking a Simnel cake is a Lent and Easter tradition.
+The marzipan balls on top of a Simnel cake represent the 11 apostles of Christ – minus Judas… Liz has made hers with a twist on the classic recipe, using gorgeous green pistachio marzipan and Persian spices.

 - 200g wholemeal flour

 - 16 green cardamom pods, peeled and crushed to a rough powder

 - 300g soft dark muscovado sugar

 - 3 balls stem ginger, finely chopped, plus 2 tbsp syrup